 An edublog involving a teacher’s fun experiences with six-year-olds in a school in Saskatchewan, Canada.
 Ms. Cassidy invites you to join the joy and excitement of learning through her Twitter feed and daily activities with her jolly and super curious students.

 Sheryl’s blog revolves around playful learning, mainly for little kids in preschool and nursery.
 Get exclusive tips, activity concepts, themes, and helpful content aimed at teachers, preschoolers and toddlers for more effective education at the early stage of development.

 Contact: Sheryl Cooper

 A psychology-themed blog written by a Chartered Psychologist and an Associate Fellow of the British Psychological Society.
-Most of his articles discuss about teaching theories, learning concepts, education-related research, emotional issues of youth, learning determination, resilience, and general mental health
+Most of his articles discuss teaching theories, learning concepts, education-related research, emotional issues of youth, learning determination, resilience, and general mental health.

 Contact: Marc Smith

 It’s more than just a teachers’ website.
-It’s a blog created to promote learning, critical thinking, and effective teaching strategies, associated with valuable content for parents.
+It’s a blog created to promote learning, critical thinking, effective teaching strategies, as well as valuable content for parents.
 Take an in-depth look at timely education topics and significant advice on professional growth.

 Contact: Terry Heick

 A writer’s website encompassing piles of helpful links for today’s educators.
 Browse through collection of respected blogs of organizations and teachers or scroll through a comprehensive rundown of the best online resources that are not only for teachers, but also for dedicated parents.

 An educator’s blog containing fun children themes and activities that teachers and parents can use in the classroom or at home.
 Obtain interesting concepts for dealing with preschool and kindergarten students using Darla’s tips.
 With blissful and colorful themes, you’d surely get more attention and participation from your students.